ErpNetDocs/tech/whats-new/index.md

+## What’s New in ERP.net

-The What’s New section provides an overview of the latest updates and improvements across ERP.net.
+The **What’s New** section provides an overview of the latest updates and improvements across ERP.net.
-Each version includes detailed notes organized by key functional areas such as Product Management, WMS, Chat, AI, and others.
+Each version includes detailed notes organized by key functional areas such as **Product Management**, **WMS**, **Chat**, **AI**, and others.

 This page serves as a central point for exploring new features, enhancements, and fixes, helping users and developers easily track the ongoing evolution of ERP.net.

 You can browse the version-specific threads to see what’s changed, what’s improved, and what’s coming next.